-- 1. Through blue water pipes routed directly to the cold connection of each tap. - 2.
-To the water heater.
+Through blue water pipes routed directly to the cold connection of each tap.

 Water from the pump enters the bottom of the water heater.
 Once the water fills the water heater (typically 10 litres), water then leaves the water heater via a connection at the top of that water heater.
 This water, which is still under pressure, then routes to the hot connection of each tap via the red pipes.